-Italy is better equipped with small, independent hotels than with all inclusive solutions and resorts but there are still some very good options for families looking for an all inclusive vacation in Italy.
+Italy is better equipped with small, independent hotels than with all inclusive solutions and resorts but there are still some very good options for young families looking for an all inclusive vacation in Italy.

 - A good selection of several types of resort options in Italy is here